garzaa/garzaa.github.io/blog/_posts/2024-02-02-unitysaving.md

 - each Saved Object will have a `<string, object>` dictionary of properties to save
 - it will expose two methods to inherited classes to load and save from those properties

 NOTHING ELSE.
 Restricting APIs now means less thinking later.
-Let's start writing classes from the bottom up.
+Let's start writing classes from the bottom up (for the sake of the tutorial).

 ## Code